guptamadhav/Flash-Card-Quizz-App/README.md

-<code>created a quizz app using tkinter and requests library.
-Requests library to get new questions everytime from internet</code>
+created a quizz app using tkinter and requests library.
+Requests library to get new questions everytime from internet